nunjtn/wordpress-mysql/README.md

-# The wordpress example application
+# High Availability Wordpress with MySQL on Kubernetes

-This repository provide an example of how to deploy highly available wordpress with MySQL on kubernetes cluster.
+This repository provide an example of how to deploy highly available wordpress with MySQL database on kubernetes cluster.

+- High availability Wordpress application
+- NFS storage for Wordpress application
+- MySQL replication cluster
+- Kubernetes-based load balancers and service networking

 ### Requirement
 - Kubernetes cluster
 - Docker (optional)

 ### Deploy the application
 1. Clone the repository